 The BRRD is intended to enable a range of actions to be taken in relation to credit institutions and investment firms considered to be at risk of failing.
+The powers set out in the BRRD, in the BRR Act 2015 and in the BRRD Decrees will impact how credit institutions and investment firms are managed as well as, in certain circumstances, the rights of creditors.
 The implementation of the BRRD or the taking of any resolution action, as well as the proposed amendments to the BRRD under the EU Banking Reform, could materially affect the value of any Note.